 Hybrid with in-person classes in Portland

 This rigorous graduate program blends online course work with in-person classes in Portland.
 The approximate delivery blend is 80 percent online and 20 percent in-person.
-The number of in-person classes varies by course, but most courses entail two to three meetings per 11-week term, lasting between two to three hours each.
+Each course has two required, in-person meetings per term during Weeks 1 or 2 and Weeks 9 or 10.

-In-person classes are held at the Collaborative Life Sciences Building in Portland's South Waterfront neighborhood.
+In-person classes occur on weeknights at the Collaborative Life Sciences Building in Portland's South Waterfront neighborhood.

 Advantages of an Oregon State University MBA